SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 *I just need some closure.
 I just want to talk, to hug, and to say goodbye.*

+As the houses pass by her, more thoughts enter her mind that she can't shake off.

+*This isn't going to help.*

+*She's not your Pinkie.*

+*Seeing her is just going to make you feel worse.*

+*You're just going to get attached to this version of her.*

+*She won't have the feelings of the one you lost.*

+Taking off at a full gallop, Sunset runs from her problems, trying to make it there as fast as possible.

+Running the whole rest of the way, she sits just outside the door of Sugarcube Corner.
+She regains her energy as different thoughts come to her.

+*It's going to feel so good to hug her again…*

+*She has to understand, right?*

+*I hope she doesn't hate me for this…*

+*I loved her so much.*

+*Even if for a split second, I'll have her back.*

+She stops the tears that had started along with the thoughts.

-She makes it to Sugarcube Corner, then enters silently through the front door.
+Getting up, she then enters silently into the establishment.

 *I loved when Pinkie brought me here to show off how cool the pony version of her house was.*

-Sunset lets out a muffled laugh as she remembers her Pinkie trying to eat the bakery itself.
+Sunset lets out a muffled laugh as she remembers her Pinkie trying to eat the bakery itself the first time they came here.
+She couldn't lie though, it does look like it'd taste good.

-A chill runs down her spine at the realization that she's here alone.
+*We used to visit this place so often before Pinkie…*

+Shaking her head, she drives the thought away.

+*This is the first time I've been here alone.*

+She glances around the front of the store, taking in how different it looks in the dark.

+*Pinkie would've loved to come here at night… if only to have a slumber party with herself.*
-She quickly goes upstairs and stands in front of Pinkie's bedroom door.

-Sunset places her hoof against Pinkie's bedroom door and freezes up.
+Leaving her thoughts and memories behind, Sunset goes upstairs and stands in front of Pinkie's bedroom door.
+She places her hoof against the wood and freezes up.

 *Come on Sunset, you got this.*

 She slows her breath preparing to do this.

-Seconds later as she is about to knock, she hears a dull thud coming from inside Pinkie's bedroom.
+Seconds later as she is about to knock, she hears a dull thud coming from inside Pinkie's room.

 Sunset pushes open the door and enters the room.
 "Pinkie?
 Are you okay?"